theJugglingCompany.com

 The ring on the floor did not become less valuable when it fell.
 It is still lit.
 It still holds what it held.
 The work of recovery is retrieval - not reconstruction.

-A disengaged team is rarely doing nothing.
-Pay attention to what they are actually doing rather than to the absence they seem to represent and the picture changes.
-The capability they hold is still active - still operating in the territory they occupy, still available to anyone who reaches toward it from either direction.
+This is what a disengaged team looks like when you pay attention to what they’re actually doing rather than to the absence they seem to represent.
+The ring is on the floor.
+But the light it carries is still active - still illuminating the territory it occupies, still available to anyone who reaches toward it from either direction.

-The change program that interprets quiet as absence has misread the situation.
+The change program that interprets quiet as absence has misread the image.
 The outer-orbit team that has gone silent has not gone dark.
 They have gone still.
+The light is still there.

 Read next: Everything in the Air at Once - what the orbital framework looks like when all three props are moving.